-It can be challenging to manage your time when you work in an office, warehouse or physical premises of any kind.
+It’s challenging trying to manage your time at work, whether you work in an office or a warehouse.

 After all, there are often endless distractions, from Netflix at home to other people talking in co-working spaces.

-Thanks to these pesky interruptions, sometimes you end up working longer hours just to get to the bottom of your to-do list.
+And thanks to these pesky interruptions, sometimes you end up working longer hours just to get to the bottom of your to-do list.
+Right?

 (Cue the Hallelujah music.)

 Time management tips for working remotely 101: plan out your week in advance – and as intricately as you can.

 Invest in a business diary, set realistic deadlines and work out exactly what you’re going to be doing in the days ahead.

 I mean, I find that if I don’t plan and prep, all hell can sometimes break loose.
 I can double-book myself, overfill my schedule or completely forget that Darren from brand X wants his four blog posts by Tuesday.
 (Oops – sorry, Dazza!)

 Essentially, if you’re 100% clear on what you need to do every day to meet your weekly goals, you’ve got a much higher chance of achieving them.